-In their role leading the implementation of the U.S. President’s Emergency Plan for Adaptation and Resilience (PREPARE), Administrator for the U.S. Agency for International Development (USAID) Samantha Power and John Kerry, U.S. Special Presidential Envoy for Climate today announced a global Call to Action for businesses to make new, significant commitments to signal the critical importance of building climate resilience in partner countries.
+In their role leading the implementation of the U.S. President’s Emergency Plan for Adaptation and Resilience (PREPARE), Administrator for the U.S. Agency for International Development (USAID) Samantha Power and John Kerry, U.S. Special Presidential Envoy for Climate announced a global Call to Action for businesses to make new, significant commitments to signal the critical importance of building climate resilience in partner countries at COP27.

-As part of this Call to Action launch, ten companies announced specific commitments to support steps that improve climate resilience for consumers and communities.
-This includes expanding climate information, financial products and services for adaptation, climate smart food security, and insurance.
-The Global Resilience Partnership (GRP), through the support it receives from USAID, will manage the Call to Action, with input from the Office of the Special Presidential Envoy on Climate.
+As part of the Call to Action, 10 companies announced specific responses to support steps that improve climate resilience for consumers and communities at COP27 with an additional 21 companies and partners responding to the call at COP28.
+These responses include expanding climate information, financial products and services for adaptation, climate smart food security, and insurance.
+The Global Resilience Partnership (GRP), through the support it receives from USAID, implements the Call to Action to the Private Sector, with input from the Office of the Special Presidential Envoy on Climate.
 For more information on PREPARE, please visit whitehouse.gov/PREPARE.

 This Call to Action recognizes the urgent need for both private and public sector action to address long-standing gaps in climate adaptation.
 It also acknowledges the progress on reducing emissions resulted, in part, from over a decade of public and private sector collaboration and that strong collaboration with attention to the needs of local communities, can drive further action on global climate resilience.

 For these reasons, Secretary Kerry and Administrator Power have called on the private sector to draw on its unique resources, expertise, and innovation to support inclusive approaches to climate adaptation.
 Together, the private and public sector can remove barriers to investment in adaptation and build a future in which communities are able to thrive, even in the face of climate change.